 You see, Facebook lost pet groups and Pawboost pages are about 90% made up of people who have posted their own lost pets over the years.
 Most drift away after the pet is found so the big numbers are misleading.

-Pawboost is basically preaching to their own choir by posting your pet on their page: the chances of a random person who finds your cat knowing about Pawboost or any of the other social media companies who make millions of dollars every year by guilting owners into paying to "boost" a picture are not on the radar of the average Joe.
+As of 2020, Pawboost is basically showing your cat's post to other pet owners with lost pets at the moment who are already on Pawboost.
+They post your pet on their Pawboost page: so the chances of a person who finds your cat aware of or intentionally checking Pawboost or other social media companies who make millions by guilting owners into paying to "boost" a picture are not on the radar of the average Joe.
 They get your email address after luring you in with a "free poster" and like many sites who make their fortunes by giving away something free, they will capture your email address and bug you until you pay them for their "Most Popular Plan."